SOHU-Co/kafka-node/README.md

 Kafka node client
 ================

-This is nodejs client for Kafka-0.8 with zookeeper integration
+This is a nodejs client for Kafka-0.8 with zookeeper integration.
 # API
 ## Client
 ### Client(connectionString, clientId)